apocalyptech/bl3-cli-saveedit/README.md

-Alternatively, if you want to download or run the Github version of the app: clone the repository and then install `protobuf` (you can use `pip install -r requirements.txt` to do so, though a `pip install protobuf` will also work just fine).
+Alternatively, if you want to download or run the Github version of the app: clone the repository and then install `protobuf` (you can use `pip3 install -r requirements.txt` to do so, though a `pip3 install protobuf` will also work just fine).

 You can then run the scripts directly from the Github checkout, though